‘We can never have enough of Nature.’ – Henry David Thoreau

 Safety and Communication

 The Forest School site has been extensively risk-assessed and this is regularly reviewed.
-Mr. Simpson and Mr. Davidson, Head of Primary, liaise regularly on safety and behaviour matters during the Forest School programme.
+We liaise regularly on safety and behaviour matters during the Forest School programme.
 Information about Forest School is shared weekly with parents on the Parent Portal.
-Practical information regarding proper clothing, permission forms, school-provided transportation, and so on will be shared by Mr. Simpson at the beginning of each school year.
+Practical information regarding proper clothing, permission forms, school-provided transportation, and so on will be shared at the beginning of each school year.